kimjunseoo/Algorithm-Problem/README.md

 # Algorithm-Problem
-Solving algorithm problem.
+##Solving algorithm problem.
 Mainly solve of "백준" / "프로그래머스".

+#### a.cpp file is just for study.
+All of problem solving codes on /source.

+#### If you check not pretty code, give feedback and comment like something.

+You can also contact to me => zz0905k@naver.com